CSCfi/allas-cli-utils/README.md

-A_ -tools for easy access to Allas
+1.48 tA_ -tools for easy access to Allas

     a_list : list buckets and objects in Allas a_put : upload a file or directory to Allas as one object